Tenant-Only Representation for Office Tenants

 • Secure stronger concessions

-Tenants who wait until the final six months often lose negotiating power.
+Tenants who wait until the final six months often lose negotiating power and face reduced leverage with ownership.

-Office lease negotiation applies to both new leases and renewals.
+Office lease negotiation applies to both new leases and renewals, but the leverage, risks, and strategy differ significantly between the two.

 New Office Lease Negotiations